AhmadWaleed/mailmerge/README.md

 ];
 ```

-Please set your required env vars for all services specified in the config files. `'default' => env('DEFAULT_SERVICE', 'mailgun')` set this options for your default service which will be used when no service is is explictilry specified when using mailmerge api.
+Please set your required env vars for all services specified in the config files. `'default' => env('DEFAULT_SERVICE', 'mailgun')` set this options for your default service which will be used when no service is explicitly specified when using mailmerge api.

 # Usage
 This package registered all api endpoint you need, run `php artisan route:list` to see all available endpoints.